-So even if your feeders are protected with weather domes, it is important to check them after a heavy rain or snow.
+So even if your feeders are protected with weather domes, it is important to check them after heavy rain or snow.
 If platform feeders get snow covered, birds can’t eat there.
-And wet seed or other food can get moldy and rot.
+And wet seed or other food can get moldy, rot and cause disease.
 After it rains, clean out wet seed and re-fill with fresh.

 Weather Domes Are Not Baffles

 While I haven’t tried every possible weather dome, I’ve tried several.
 And I haven’t found one that is at all useful in keeping out squirrels.
 I only use domes on pole-mounted feeders protected from squirrels below by a pole barrel baffle.

 Best Hanging Squirrel Baffle: Erva Extra-Large Baffle

 So What is the Best Baffle Choice?

 When I need to keep squirrels out of hanging feeders, I instead use a wide flat metal baffle.
 My absolute favorite hanging squirrel baffles, which I HIGHLY recommend based on my own experience with them, are Erva’s extra large metal hanging baffles.

 I’ve talked about these before.
 I have them over my hanging tube feeders and on several hanging platform feeders as well.
 I’ve also used them successfully over suet feeders.